activitypods/activitypods/docs/src/content/docs/app-framework/backend/application-registration.md

 ### OIDC

+OpenID Connect (OIDC) is an authentication layer built on OAuth 2.0.
+It lets clients verify a user's identity after authentication and obtain basic profile claims in a standard way.

+ActivityPods includes an OIDC provider.
+For a broader explanation of the authentication model, see the [Authentication architecture page](/architecture/authentication/).

-ActivityPods integrate a full OIDC provider.
-To register your application with this provider, it needs a few informations:
+To register your application with this provider, configure the following:

 - `clientUri`: The frontend URL
 - `redirectUris`: The URL to redirect after login.
 If you use React-Admin, it will usually be `/auth-callback`